RupendraRaavi/RupendraRaavi/ReadMe.md

 # 💫 About Me:

 I initially started to work under my professor from my home country.
-Also, I collaborated with other universities under my professor to work on several Machine Learning research projects, then received a offer for fully-funding based Master’s in computer science at the University of Ontario Tech and currently I am in my last semester.
+Also, I collaborated with other universities under my professor to work on several Machine Learning research projects, then received a offer for fully-funded based Master’s in computer science at the University of Ontario Tech and currently I am in my last semester.

  My experience in Machine Learning includes::